 - What tools do you use for time management and/or organization?

 Creative work can be funny because there’s often no “right” or “wrong” way of doing things.
 There is, however, usually one or more ways of doing things that align with the larger strategy of the business and, conversely, ways of doing things that do not.

 An effective creative professional must be able to take direction and execute on it rather than needing to steer the ship constantly.
 For creative professionals in leadership roles, it’s doubly important that they’re able to give clear direction, even in abstract situations and even when dealing with someone more technical or analytical than creative.

 To identify the ability to take or give direction, ask this:

 - How do you respond to negative feedback?

-- If you were to change positions with your manager at your last job, what would you have done differently?
+- What would you have done differently if you were to change positions with your manager at your last job?

-- Tell me about a time you had to explain a complex topic to someone who was unfamiliar with it.
+- Tell me about a time you had to explain a complex topic to someone unfamiliar with it.
 How did you approach it?

 4. Culture fit